Medicare Advantage (Part C)

 Discuss long-term flexibility, including the underwriting rule if you later want to switch to a Medicare Supplement

-If a Medicare Advantage plan makes sense for you, an independent Medicare broker will explain why.
+If a Medicare Advantage plan makes sense for you, you’ll understand why.

 Common Questions